playframework/playframework/documentation/manual/detailedTopics/configuration/ws/CertificateGeneration.md

 ## Certificate Management Tools

 If you want to examine certificates in a graphical tool than a command line tool, you can use [Keystore Explorer](http://keystore-explorer.sourceforge.net/) or [xca](http://sourceforge.net/projects/xca/).
 [Keystore Explorer](http://keystore-explorer.sourceforge.net/) is especially convenient as it recognizes JKS format.
 It works better as a manual installation, and requires some tweaking to the export policy.

+If you want to use a command line tool with more flexibility than keytool, try [java-keyutil](https://code.google.com/p/java-keyutil/), which understands multi-part PEM formatted certificates and JKS.

 ## Certificate Settings